MicrosoftDocs/quantum-docs/articles/azure-quantum-credits.md

 # Azure Quantum Credits

+> [!Tip]
+> **Free trial.** If you don’t have an Azure subscription, you can [create an Azure free account](https://azure.microsoft.com/free/) (check out free Azure accounts [for students](https://azure.microsoft.com/free/students/)).
+With Azure you can create, deploy, and manage applications across multiple clouds, on-premises, and at the edge.
+You will get $200 (USD) Azure credit to use in other Azure services.

 Azure Quantum Credits can be used to run programs on quantum hardware.

-First-time users automatically get **free 500 USD Azure Quantum Credits** for use with each participating quantum hardware provider.
-To obtain your free Azure Quantum Credits, you have to [create a quantum workspace](xref:microsoft.quantum.how-to.workspace).
+First-time users automatically get **free $500 (USD) Azure Quantum Credits** for use with each participating quantum hardware provider.
+When you [create a new quantum workspace](xref:microsoft.quantum.how-to.workspace) you get your free Azure Quantum Credits.

 Credits are shared for all workspaces within a single subscription and region.
 That is, you will get free USD 500 Azure Quantum credits for each quantum hardware provider when you create your first Azure Quantum workspace, but the following workspaces you create within the same subscription and region will share the credits grant.

-Once you have consumed all available credits for a given quantum hardware provider, you need to switch to a different plan to continue using it.
-Azure Quantum won’t automatically start charging you once you reach your credit limit.
+Azure Quantum Credit plan will be free to add to your workspace.
+Once you have consumed all the credits, you will get error messages when submitting new jobs, and you can then upgrade to a new plan to keep using the selected quantum hardware providers.

 > [!NOTE]
-> Please notice that Azure Credits are not the same as Azure Quantum Credits.
-When you create a new Azure account, you get 200 USD free Azure Credits to use on Microsoft services.
+> Please notice that Azure credits are not the same as Azure Quantum Credits.
+When you create a [new Azure account](https://azure.microsoft.com/free/), you get 200 USD free Azure Credits to use on Microsoft services.
 You can only use general-purpose Azure Credits with the Microsoft providers.
 3rd-party providers (providers that aren't owned by Microsoft) aren't eligible.

-> [!Tip]
-> **Free trial.** If you don’t have an Azure subscription, you can [create an Azure free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) (check out free Azure accounts [for students](https://azure.microsoft.com/free/students/)).
-With Azure you can create, deploy, and manage applications across multiple clouds, on-premises, and at the edge.
-You will get 200 USD Azure credit to use in other Azure services.

 ## How to use Azure Quantum Credits

 Credits may be used with any programming language or framework that is supported by Azure Quantum.

-To use credits, you just have to submit a job in a workspace that uses a credits plan for that provider.
-The workspace will not spend any money on jobs submitted to providers that use a credits plan in that workspace (if your job happens to go over the credit allocation, it will either be rejected or completed for free, and then subsequent jobs will be rejected).
+To use your credits, you submit a job in a workspace that uses a Azure Quantum Credits plan for that provider.
+All jobs submitted from a workspace that use a credit plan will be free.
+If your job happens to go over the current credit allocation, it will be rejected.

 > [!IMPORTANT]